#Respect

 What outdoor guidelines should I follow when hiking?

-What outdoor guidelines apply to the use of toilets?
+What outdoor guidelines apply when using restrooms in the Oeschinensee area?

-Public toilets are located at the mountain and valley stations and at the mountain restaurant on the lake shore.
-Further toilets are available in Oeschinensee.
-Going to the toilet in nature should be avoided.
-However, if you do need to use the "natural toilet", please do not leave any paper, tissues or wet wipes behind.
+Public restrooms are located in the Oeschinensee area Oeschinensee Kandersteg in the Bernese Oberland, at the upper and lower stations of Cable car Oeschinensee Cable car ,Oeschinensee at the mountain restaurant directly on the lakeshore.
+Additional restrooms are available in Oeschinensee.
+Please avoid using the restroom in nature.
+However, if you must use a “natural restroom,” please do not leave behind any paper, tissues, or wet wipes.

 What outdoor guidelines should be observed for animals?